Budget-Friendly Meal Prep Guide: Gluten-Free, Dairy-Free, Berry Parfaits, Tuna & Chickpea Sandwiches & Sesame Tofu Pad Thai!

 SETTING A BUDGET:

-On the left side, I write down my menu, the middle lines are for what groceries I need to pick up, the smaller boxes in the center are things I already have, and the far-right are for all the notes about the meal.
+On the left side, I write down my menu, the middle lines are for what groceries I need to pick up, the smaller boxes in the center are things I already have, and the far right is for all the notes about the meal.

 Without using any coupons, I only spent $52.02!
 I’m sure I could have kept it lower if I had coupons or had other things in my house already like cinnamon, chia seeds, apple cider vinegar, and syrup.
 I paid attention to the prices instead of grabbing whatever looked good.
 My goal was to keep it down as low as a could, and sometimes making small swaps like red grapes instead of green grapes saved $2 to 3 dollars alone.